lionbalogun/alx-pre_course/0x01-git/README.md

-This is an updated readme file for Git dir 01 from ubuntu
+This is an updated readme file for Git dir 01 from ubuntu with saved credentials